canonical/oci-factory/src/workflow-engine/charms/temporal-worker/README.md

 5. copy the `config.yml.template` file to `config.yml` and edit it.
 This is the charm configuration file, containing the deployment settings.
-You'll need your own Candid agent for this.
+You'll need your own OIDC credentials for this.

 6. configure the deployed charm